gersonmoraes/dryunit/README.md

 let () = [%dryunit]
 ```

-But that generates a default configuration.
-But since it could change in the feature, it is  better to define some configurations.
+That generates a default configuration.
+But since it could change in the future, it is better to define some definitions explicit.
 Arguments are given using a record.
-All fields are optionals and might be out of order.
+All fields are optionals and might be in any order.

 ```ocaml
 let () =